Lucas Trihey – Owner

 Callum works to help plan and implement our support structures for large remote events which includes camp set-up, map creation, providing moving map navigation equipment for crew, and preparing our radio repeater network.
 He developed our online volunteer management system and his first aid knowledge sees him preparing gear and working in our first aid teams.
 Callum looks after our BGAN satellite internet systems and is part of the management team for big events.

 Glenn is an experienced expedition doctor, remote specialist and veteran of many years in Emergency Rooms.
 With a fascinating mix of skills including Antarctic exploration since 1988, he’s an award winning film maker and base jumper.
 Glenn is always an interesting presence in our medical teams.

 Mike has a background in telecommunications and radio and has developed our unique, portable and lightweight radio repeater equipment.
 Mike’s expertise and passion for technical innovation means ESS are leaders in providing reliable radio networks across large areas of remote or difficult terrain.

 Ash is a first aider who helps with staff training and recruitment/rostering and who gets hands on with setting up radio networks.
 With her mix of skills and experience from admin to guiding Ash is great at matching the right staff to the range of tasks we need to deliver across our varied services and is one of our stand-by managers to help run a first aid crew when we have a couple of events on the go at any time.

-ESS has 51 regular and casual staffers drawn from around Australia.
-This includes advanced riggers, water safety experts and authorities in high altitude mountaineering, geology, doctors, paramedics, physios, nurses and wilderness first aiders.
+ESS has staff around Australia and includes first aiders, doctors, nurses, paramedics, physios, advanced riggers, water safety experts and authorities in high altitude mountaineering and geology.